eclipse-theia/theia-website/src/docs/theia_ai.md

 # Building Custom AI assistants and AI support with Theia AI

 This section explains how to build custom AI assistants and integrate AI support into custom tools and IDEs using Theia AI.
-Theia AI, part of the Theia Platform, is a powerful framework designed to help tool builders integrate tailored AI capabilities into their tools and IDEs with ease.
+Theia AI, part of the Theia Platform, is a powerful framework designed to help tool builders integrate tailored AI capabilities into their tools and IDEs with ease (see also [this Theia AI introduction](https://eclipsesource.com/blogs/2024/10/07/introducing-theia-ai/)).
 It provides reusable components, prompt management, LLM integration, and flexible user interfaces, allowing you to focus on delivering domain-specific AI features.
 This section is targeted at tool builders using Theia and Theia AI as a platform to build custom tools and IDEs.
 For detailed information on how to use the experimental AI features in the Theia IDE as an end user, refer to the [user documentation](/docs/user_ai/).
 To learn how to generally extend Theia by creating Theia extensions, including AI ones, visit the [extension authoring guide](/docs/authoring_extensions/).